Appdynamics/voltdb-monitoring-extension/README.md

 ##Contributing

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/voltdb-monitoring-extension).
+Always feel free to fork and contribute any changes directly here on GitHub

 ##Community